PhD

 The end goal is multi-sample inference for any such scheme, and we aim to implement this in a probabilistic programming language (PPL) to maximise usability and impact.
 There are already ‘tensorised‘ PPLs, in the weak sense of using tensor operations for arbitrary probabilistic programs with one inference scheme (e.g. Bingham et al., 2019, which uses stochastic variational inference for all runs).
 We seek a further abstraction for any inference scheme.
 In our project, ‘tensorised’ denotes the tensor products used to achieve the speedup.

-The original plan has passed to a colleague, but I’ll be back.
+The original plan has passed to a colleague.
+Sorry Thomas.

 AI safety